devisnotnull/mongiORM/readme.md

 - Properly implement observables and RX-Java
 - Implement proper Iquery interface
 - Move away from GSON to jackson, Vertx uses Jackson.
 But i know GSON better.
+- Combine all index types into one annotation

 ```xml